The Master of Arts in Sociology program prepares you through advanced training beyond the undergraduate level in sociology.

 - No GRE scores required

-- Minimum GPA of 2.75 on 4.0 scale in all undergraduate coursework or the last 60 hours of coursework that may include no more than 6 hours of graduate
+- Minimum GPA of 2.75 on 4.0 scale in either all undergraduate coursework or the last 60 hours of the coursework.

 - Official transcripts from all universities or colleges at which courses have been taken.

 - Two etters of recommendation.
-Ideally, these will be from college faculty who can speak to the candidate's ability to do graduate work.
+At least one must be from college faculty who can speak to the candidate's ability to do graduate work.

 **Applicants lacking core courses in sociology (social statistics and research methods) will be required to complete undergraduate courses in these areas before being admitted to the program.